tedawson/fruehlingsfest/listofevents.md

 ###Skit/Music (Sometimes separate)

 ###Poetry Declamation
 Usually students recite two of three options provided in advance.
+More recently, poems are of students' choosing

 ###Extemporaneous Speaking